ltseverydayyou/WindowsCompressor/README.md

 A compact Windows desktop compressor for videos, images, audio and regular files.

-## UI

-The interface uses a midnight-purple palette with square corners and a custom rectangular title bar.
-It is designed around a queue instead of oversized cards or rounded mobile-style controls.

 ## Features

 - Drag and drop files or entire folders